David Epstein

 Expand all >

-The Power of Range: Achieving Success and High Performance in Any Domain
+The Power of Range: Achieving Success in Any Domain

-“David Epstein manages to make me thoroughly enjoy the experience of being told that everything I thought about something was wrong.” —Malcolm Gladwell The secrets to success and high performance are not what we always thought they were.
-That’s why DAVID EPSTEIN’s #1 New York Times bestseller, Rang ...
+"David Epstein manages to make me thoroughly enjoy the experience of being told that everything I thought about something was wrong." —Malcolm Gladwell What if the conventional wisdom on the best path to success — specialize early, focus narrowly, accumulate ten thousand hours — is not just incomple ...

 "David Epstein manages to make me thoroughly enjoy the experience of being told that everything I thought about something was wrong." —Malcolm Gladwell